Iowa city hires outside firms to investigate partial building collapse

 Wold pleaded guilty Monday to a civil infraction asserting that Wold didn’t maintain safe conditions at the building, according to court documents.
 It carried a $300 fine plus $95 in court costs.

-Also Monday, crews started to dismantle the remaining structure, in the heart of the city’s downtown.
+Also Monday, crews started to dismantle the remaining structure, prompting residents to seek to halt the demolition to preserve evidence for lawsuits.

 The city has also said it is investigating visits by fire and inspection officials to the building the day before the partial collapse.
 Fire officials visited in response to a 911 call detailing a contractor’s concern about the structure’s integrity.